mlcsmits/Github_Tutorial/Tutorial_Part3.md

 - click on the files in the tab Github pull request ![image](images/pull_request_button.png)
 - click on your active pull request.
-- in this you you have various actions to review the pull request.
+- here you have various actions to review the pull request.
 - When you click on Merge pull request, the branch will be merged into the main branch.

 It is also possible to review and give comments.